Stacey Rusic

 Details

-In this session we’ll be covering all the basics of various ways of mounting, correct rider position at halt and through all paces on both reins (walk, trot, canter gallop, possibly a jump?).
+-All the basics of mounting, correct rider position at halt and through all paces on both reins (walk, trot, canter gallop and jump).

-The correct use of a cane/whip in place of the leg and rider weight aids to achieve the same outcomes as when riding aside.
-How to dismount.
+-The correct use of a cane/whip in place of the leg and rider weight aids to achieve the same outcomes as when riding astride.